cysouw/diathesis/text/c13_zumInfinitive.md

 ::: ex
 - Ich bin am Arbeiten.
-- Der Jongleur hat unzähliche Teller am Drehen.
+- Der Jongleur hat unzählige Teller am Drehen.
 :::

 Such constructions appear to be relatively new to the German language.
 The *sein+am‑Infinitiv* progressive has seen most historical research, and in this research a few tentative examples have been observed as early as 16th century [@gargyan2010: 124-132].
 However, this construction only becomes regularly attested in the 19th century.
 The other constructions discussed in this chapter have not yet been properly diachronically investigated, but my impression is that these are all relatively recent developments.
 Accordingly, these constructions are often considered colloquial and are regularly avoided in formal written language.